Vaibhav2001/Vaibhav2001.github.io/_posts/2019-3-17-Introduction-To-Graphs.md

 There are basically two types of graphs: Unweighted Graph, and Weighted Graph.
 <br>
 <br>
-An unweighted graph is a graph which has vertices and edges, but the <br>edges do not have any value associated with it</br>.
+An unweighted graph is a graph which has vertices and edges, but the <b>edges do not have any value associated with it</b>.
 The above example was a perfect representation of an unweighted graph.
 The above graph showed a network of flights connecting 5 cities but didn't give us any other information.
 <br>
 <br>
-A weighted graph, on the other hand, is a graph which has edges with some meaningful value associated with it.
+A weighted graph, on the other hand, is a graph which has edges with <b>some meaningful value associated with it</b>.
 Let's just take the above example example and make a modification.
 </div>